Making Parole Decisions

 The Parole Board uses a Parole Decisional Instrument (PB 361) to analyze individual cases and guide consistency in decision making.
 The instrument is a guide to advise the decision maker.
 It does not replace professional discretion and does not bind the Parole Board to grant or deny parole, or create a right, presumption or reasonable expectation that parole will be granted.

-• Information regarding the general character and background of the inmate
+- The general character and background of the inmate.

 Other requirements considered are the status of program completion and the person’s adjustment to prison.
 Incarcerated individuals need to remain misconduct free.
 The Parole Board looks at all misconducts - this includes all Class I and Class II misconducts - but generally expects people to be misconduct-free for at least a year before release.